-- help find the correct leaflet, self-help resource or service provider
+- helping clients to identify the correct leaflet, self-help resource or service provider

 Specific qualifications and experience aren't required to take on the role.
-You need to:
+You need to be:

 As a Citizens Advice volunteer administrator you'll help to make sure the local Citizens Advice runs as smoothly as possible.
 Some of the duties our administrators do are: